EtaCassiopeia/distributed-store/README.md

 Operations validation
 -----

-When data is fetched or written to the cluster, data is replicated over several nodes for high-availability and durability concerns.
+When data is read or written to the cluster, data is replicated over several nodes for high-availability and durability concerns.
-You can configure a number N of replicates according to the number of nodes at your disposal.
+You can configure a number `N of replicates according to the number of nodes at your disposal.
 Each operation is valid only if a majority of replicates agrees on it (a quorum).

 Quorum number can be determined like : `(replicates / 2) + 1`

-If the quorum is not reached, then a rollback operation is launch on each node involved in the operation using a priority mailbox.
+If the quorum is not reached, then a rollback operation is sent to each node involved in the operation and processed using a priority mailbox.
+Transactions does not use locks to work so the behavior can be weird sometimes (you can read something not consistent, but quorum on read should help to avoid that).

 You can use two modes of consistency.
 A sync mode where you actually wait until all response needed for quorum happens.
 And an async one where you only wait for the first response to return (but the full quorum process is still happening).
 Another mode will be added where write operations will be fully async, aka no wait at all.

 Data Storage
 -----

+For a write, the client will first search for the target node and its replicates.
+An operation message will be send to each of those nodes.
-When a write operation happens on a node, it's first written in an operation append-only log to ensure durability.
-Then the data is written in a memory structure that can be queried.
+Arrived on a node, the operation is first written in an append-only log to ensure durability.
+Then, using the key, the node will chose in which cell the data should be written, and then the data is written in an in-memory structure.
+Here, the data can be manipulated like any other data.
 When the structure is full (too much data, too much keys), it is persisted on disk (using LevelDB) and the operation log is rolled.
-In case of a node crash, the node will replay first its operation log before starting serving requests.
+In case of a node crash, the node will first replay all the operations in the log to fill the in-memory structure before starting serving requests.
+Everything persisted on disk will still be there (except if the hard drive is dead, but that's another story)

-When a read operation is performed, the data will be searched in the in-memory structure first.
-If it's not available there, then the node will search in the levelDB on disk.
+For a read operation, after node and cell targeting, the data will be searched in the in-memory structure of the cell first.
+If it's not available there, then the node will search in the cell levelDB (on disk, so it's slower).

 Metrics
 -----